 The Vancouver Police Department Traffic Unit consists of 2 Motorcycle Officers (1 is a Sergeant who oversees the entire unit), 2 Officers assigned to a traffic car to focus on afternoon/nighttime DUI and other traffic related enforcement and serious injury/fatality traffic investigations, and 1 Officer responsible for Commercial Truck Enforcement.

-Watch the new Don't Text and Drive public service announcement produced by CVTV and the Vancouver Police Department.
+Watch the Don't Text and Drive public service announcement produced by CVTV and the Vancouver Police Department.

-Watch the new School Zone Safety public service announcement
+Watch the School Zone Safety public service announcement

 produced by CVTV and the Vancouver Police Department.

-Watch the new video about the dangers of speeding in a school zone produced by CVTV and the Vancouver Police Department
+Watch the video about the dangers of speeding in a school zone produced by CVTV and the Vancouver Police Department